pulumi/copilot-api-samples/README.md

 ## What can I do with Copilot APIs?

-Let's look at some examples.
 Using Copilot REST APIs you can submit a query to Copilot such as "Who are the admins in my organization?", or ask a question about a specific resource or an update.
 Let's look at some examples.

 ### Initial setup